lixixibj/forecasting-with-time-series-imaging/README.md

 ====================================

-This page introduces how to use our code for image based time series forecasting.
+This page introduces how to use our code for image-based time series forecasting.
 The code is divided 2 parts:

 - feature extraction with sift or pretrained CNN
-- model combination based on extracted feature
+- model combination based on the extracted feature

 We completed feature extraction with Python because Python supports image processing well, while for model combination, we chose R because R supports statistical forecasting methods very well.